MD/PhD in Biochemistry

 General Program Information

 MD/PhD candidates must fulfill the requirements for both the MD and the PhD degrees.
-Please consult with the Office of Admissions for Boston University School of Medicine (BUSM) for information on how to apply to the MD/PhD program, as well as the curriculum for the MD component (medical school curriculum).
+Please consult with the Admissions office for Boston University School of Medicine (BUSM) for information on how to apply to the MD/PhD program, as well as the curriculum for the MD component.

 Candidates for the MD/PhD degrees must pass both a written qualifying examination and an oral qualifying examination.

-Upon completion of qualifying exams, MD/PhD candidates present a research proposal to a five-member Thesis Advisory Committee.
+MD/PhD candidates present a research proposal to a five-member Dissertation Advisory Committee.
 The committee is assembled at least once annually to discuss the progress of the accepted proposal.
-Once the Thesis Advisory Committee determines that the research work is complete, the student writes and defends the thesis.
+Once the committee determines that the research work is complete, the student writes and defends the dissertation.